beeware/briefcase/docs/reference/configuration.rst

 ``supported``
 ~~~~~~~~~~~~~

-Indicates if the the platform is not supported.
-This applies for GUI frameworks (PySide2, PursuedPyBear) that do
+Indicates that the platform is not supported.
+For example, if you know that
-not support mobile platforms.

-The `create` command will check if `supported=false` is present in the configuration before creating the project application.
+the app cannot be deployed to Android for some reason, you can explicitly
+prevent deployment by setting `supported=False` in the Android section of the
+app configuration file.

+If `supported` is set to `false`, the create command will fail, advising the
+user of the limitation.

 ``template``
 ~~~~~~~~~~~~